bazarassa/pango/CODING_STYLE.md

 Formatting
 ==========

-The Pango formatting style is basically the GNU style of formatting (see http://www.gnu.org/prep/standards.html), with a few additions.
+The Vogue formatting style is basically the GNU style of formatting (see http://www.gnu.org/prep/standards.html), with a few additions.
 In brief overview: